filecoin-project/venus/README.md

 ## Clusters

+Both the Test and Nightly clusters run with `FIL_USE_SMALL_SECTORS=true`, this means that the proofs system only ever seals the first 127 bytes of a sector.
+Because of this users connecting to the cluster must:

+- Set `FIL_USE_SMALL_SECTORS=true` before starting the daemon, else they risk experiencing undefined behavior.
+- Only store files that are <= 127 bytes.

 ### Nightly Cluster

 Deployed from master by CI every day at 0600 UTC. **If you want to use a cluster